Skip to main content

 What Are the Specific Protocols for Women?

 Hormonal optimization in women, particularly during the perimenopausal and postmenopausal transitions, requires a nuanced and individualized approach.
-The precipitous drop in estrogen is a primary driver of symptoms and risks, but progesterone and testosterone are also critical components of female physiology.
+The precipitous drop in estrogen is a primary driver of symptoms and long-term health risks, but progesterone and testosterone are also critical components of female physiology.
 The goal is to alleviate debilitating symptoms like hot flashes, night sweats, and sleep disturbances while proactively protecting against osteoporosis and cardiovascular disease.

 Protocols for women often include: